TickTeam/guide-tt/how_to_check_activities_of_a_list.md

-# How to check activities of a list?
+### How to check activities of a list?

+“Activities” can help you track changes in a list.

+1.